JWatus/Charge-Your-Vehicle/README.md

-## Charge Your Vehicle App  :oncoming_automobile: :fuelpump:
+## Charge Your Vehicle App :fuelpump:

-##### This application allows user to find charging points according to his preference.
+#### This application allows user to find charging points according to his preference.

 ### Configuration